 Walking purposefully along a waterside promenade like they have dozens of times before, Joan (Manville) and Tom (Neeson) might seem a strange couple.
 He is tall and handsome; she is short and attractive in a way that goes unnoticed, and although they are in their sixties, they are holding hands like newlyweds.
-When they return to their modest, but comfortable house, the conversation is so banal, and so real, you know they have been married a long time.
+When they return to their modest, but comfortable house, the conversation is so banal, and so natural, you know they have been married a long time.

 And then the second worst thing happens.
 Joan discovers a lump in her breast.
 If Tom seems uninvolved, it is because he cannot deal with the prospect of a positive test.
 He reassures Joan that it is nothing, but she is far from reassured.
 In the waiting room Tom complains that he doesn’t like hospitals.
 ‘How does being with other sick people help anyone?’
 The doctor tells them that Joan needs more tests.

-The film now turns into a hospital procedural where the filmmakers take us through every step of this couple’s ordeal, from the biopsy to the preparation for surgery, the surgery, and the chemotherapy to ensure the doctors have removed all cancerous tissue.
-Even the scenes in which Joan is allowed to go home are part of this process, suggesting that this couple’s nightmare is at once generic and universal and very personal – like death itself.
+The film now turns into a hospital procedural where the filmmakers take us through every step of the couple’s ordeal, from the biopsy to the preparation for surgery, the surgery, and the chemotherapy to ensure the doctors have removed all cancerous tissue.
+Even the scenes in which Joan is allowed to go home are part of this process, suggesting that this couple’s nightmare is at once generic and universal and yet very personal – like death itself.

 Tom keeps insisting, ‘we’ll go through this together’, but Joan knows she must make the choices alone, endure the pain alone, and die alone.

 After the biopsy Joan goes home, and that night they make love.
 Can things get back to normal?
 At breakfast, Joan reflects.
 ‘This is going to sound strange.
 I’m glad our Debbie isn’t here to go through this.
 It would kill her.’
-There is no return.

 At home, Joan complains about her hair loss.
 They share an intimate moment when Tom cuts her hair.
 ‘You look beautiful, he says and then jokes, ‘I never really liked your hair anyway’.
 But that night she is suffering, and he cannot concentrate on the football match on TV.